ihsan-X-rashid/myportfolio/README.md

 **Dalhousie University** (Remote)
 _AUG 2023 - PRESENT_

-- Managed and resolved IT and security-related incidents using ServiceNow and Footprints, prioritizing tickets to meet SLAs.
+- Managed and promptly resolved both general IT and security-related incidents using ticketing systems like ServiceNow and Footprints; prioritized and quickly resolved tickets by following SLAs and ensuring SOPs.
-- Monitored security events and identified threats using CrowdStrike Falcon EDR.
+- Monitored security events and identified threats using CrowdStrike Falcon EDR, coordinating with other teams for resolution.
-- Performed regular patching and updates on servers to maintain security and compliance.
+- Performed regular patching and updates on servers to maintain security and compliance across university systems.
 - Integrated SIEM solutions (Splunk) for log analysis and threat detection.
+- Conducted labs (IDS/IPS, ACL, DMVPN, BGP, OSPF, MPLS-TE, SDWAN) and guided students through software installation.
+- Worked with Azure Active Directory, Brightspace access, and implemented SSO and MFA to enhance security.
+- Assisted students with Brightspace Learning Management System by addressing issues on Microsoft Teams and ITS.
-- Provided in-person/on-call support for technical issues across various operating systems, reducing resolution time by 65%.
+- Provided in-person/on-call support for technical issues on Windows, macOS, and Linux systems used by faculty, staff, and students, reducing average resolution time by 65%.

 ### Information Technology Analyst
 **Truck Lagbe Ltd** (Dhaka, Bangladesh)
 _JUL 2020 - NOV 2022_

-- Collaborated with sales and technical teams to expedite resolutions.
+- Worked closely with sales, technical support, engineering, and operations teams to expedite resolutions for both internal clients and external vendors.
-- Implemented IT audit controls and reporting for application access compliance.
+- Implemented IT audit controls and reporting related to application access, ensuring compliance with internal and external audit requirements.
-- Delivered Tier 1 and Tier 2 support for application software issues.
+- Delivered Tier 1 and Tier 2 support both remotely and onsite for application software and connectivity issues.
-- Maintained 99.9% system availability by documenting incidents via Freshdesk.
-- Led initiatives that improved data accuracy and reduced reporting errors by 90%.
+- Provided daily operational support and documented incidents/changes via the internal ticketing system (Freshdesk), achieving 99.9% system availability and maximum uptime.
+- Performed network configuration and troubleshooting of BGP, OSPF, and MPLS-based core networks.
+- Worked with network operational tools (NMS/EMS) for monitoring, inspection, and fault diagnostics on live SDH/L3 networks.
+- Regularly refreshed KPIs including handle time and NPS/CES scores to measure the effectiveness and efficiency of the ITSM process, improving by 70%.
+- Led a team initiative to improve data accuracy, resulting in a 90% reduction in reporting errors.

 ---